 Students with prior graduate education in the field of social work are allowed to request a transfer of credits.
 Only courses completed at a MSW program accredited by the Council on Social Work Education with a "B" or above will be accepted, and field courses must receive a special review.
 All courses transferred must be equivalent to SUNO School of Social Work courses.
 The maximum number of credit hours allowed to be transferred is twelve (12).
 Courses requested for transfer must have been completed within five (5) years prior to the semester for which the student is requesting enrollment.
-In addition to the usual application material, course syllabi, course descriptions and a Statement of Good Standing from the Dean or Program Director must be submitted.
+In addition to the usual application material, course syllabi, course descriptions and a Statement of Good Standing from the Dean or Program Director from the previous University School of Social Work must be submitted.
 Transfer students must meet the University residency requirement which is to complete their last 18 hours at the University.
 See Graduate Studies for additional information.